 “Archaeology is unique in that you use both technical skills when excavating and analyzing artifacts and more analytical and critical-thinking skills when interpreting what you find.
 I like the challenge of using both,” Stover says.

+Before the Fulbright, she worked as a trial preparation assistant and paralegal in the Rackets Bureau of the New York County district attorney’s office.
 “The ability to write and speak and conduct yourself professionally while meeting people and during interviews is so much more important than having chosen the ‘right’ major.
-Other paralegals that I (used to) work with in the Rackets Bureau majored in a range of subjects, including English, history, philosophy and religion,” says Baldrige, who worked as a trial preparation assistant and paralegal in the Rackets Bureau of the New York County district attorney’s office.
+Other paralegals that I (used to) work with in the Rackets Bureau majored in a range of subjects, including English, history, philosophy and religion,” says Baldrige.

 At Hamilton, her study abroad program focused on human rights and social movements and anthropological fieldwork methods.
 For a four-week independent research project, Baldrige interviewed several Mapuche people about the revival of their indigenous language.